 I don’t know how you’ve found it, but that aspect has been pretty tough for me personally; I like having things to look forward to!
 Having kids forced me to become more spontaneous and flexible in general, but the last few months have felt like a step too far.
-The prospect of being cooped up at home for the next few months quite frankly fill me with dread.
+Now, the disappointment of Christmas turning out differently and the prospect of being cooped up at home for yet another six weeks quite frankly fills me with dread.

-But there’s one particular piece of advice that is really resonating with me at the moment, and is keeping me going, for now at least.
+But there’s one particular piece of advice that is resonating with me as much today as it did at the start of this year and is still keeping me going, for now at least.

 Do the next right thing.

 Whether we are talking about facing a big challenge like navigating another day of grief, or contemplating a small gesture like mowing our neighbour’s lawn, every moment presents us with a new opportunity to make a good, healthy, just, loving, kind, impactful – right choice.

 Yes, no matter what’s outside our control, we always have the power to do something positive.
 In Theodore Roosevelt’s words, ‘the best thing you can do is the right thing… but the worst thing you can do is nothing.’
 And the worst thing for all of us right now is to allow ourselves to become paralysed by uncertainty.